-Prosthodontics is the specialized field of dentistry concerned with diagnosing, planning, and executing restorative and cosmetic treatments.
-Dentists who choose to specialize in prosthodontics must complete three or four more years of dedicated training following dental school.
+Prosthodontics is a branch of dentistry concerned with the diagnosis, planning, and execution of restorative and cosmetic treatments.
+Dentists who choose to specialize in prosthodontics must complete three or four years of additional training after graduating from dental school.

-A prosthodontist is, in essence, an architect who formulates a comprehensive treatment plan and informs the patient as to what is possible.
-Missing or defective teeth can be extremely detrimental to self-esteem and self-confidence.
-Using the latest technology, a prosthodontist is able to fill these gaps with functional, natural-looking teeth that boost confidence and enhance the smile.
+A prosthodontist is essentially an architect who creates a comprehensive treatment plan and informs the patient about the options.
+Missing or damaged teeth can be extremely damaging to one’s self-esteem and confidence.
+A prosthodontist can fill these gaps with functional, natural-looking teeth that boost confidence and enhance the smile using cutting-edge technology.

-There are many reasons why a prosthodontist may be consulted, including (but not limited to):
+A prosthodontist may be consulted for a variety of reasons, including (but not limited to):

-Veneers are porcelain/ceramic covers that are bonded to the natural teeth.
-Veneers can instantly solve problems like uneven teeth, stained teeth, and chips and damage caused by general wear and tear.
+Veneers are porcelain/ceramic covers that are permanently bonded to the natural teeth.
+Veneers can instantly correct issues such as uneven teeth, stained teeth, chips, and damage from general wear and tear.

 Where many teeth have been lost, removable or fixed partial dentures can prove to be an excellent option.
-They enhance the aesthetics of the smile in addition to improving chewing capabilities.
+They improve chewing abilities while also improving the aesthetics of the smile.